 The second of the two evil cats, although his heart isn't in it as much as his partner.
 He would appear to be (then) Vice President Dan Quayle's cat, and is consequently modeled after his owner.

-- Cats Are Mean: He tries, but can't quite succeed.
-He eventually gives up trying to be evil, undergoing a HeelFace Turn.
+- Minion with an F in Evil: It's expected that he'd pursue and kill the rodents, but he can't being himself to do so.
+He eventually gives up entirely on trying to be evil, undergoing a HeelFace Turn.

 - No Celebrities Were Harmed: He's modeled on (then) Vice President Dan Quayle.